 Dmitry Matvienko is the winner of the 2021 edition of the prestigious «Malko Competition for Young Conductors» with First prize and Audience prize.
 Previously, he was awarded with the Critics and the «Made in Italy» prizes at the International Conducting Competition «Guido Cantelli».

-The 2021-2022 season includes major debuts: among them Orchestra del Teatro Carlo Felice Genova, Orchestre Philarmonique de Monte-Carlo, Orchestra Teatro Comunale Bologna, Orchestra Teatro Regio Torino, National Orchestra of Russia, Bergen Philharmonic Orchestra, Tatar State Symphony Orchestra, Adelaide Symphony Orchestra, Sønderjyllands Symfoniorkester, Ulyanovsk State Symphony Orchestra.
-In Moscow’s Novaya Opera Theater Dmitry is doing a new production of Korngold’s Die tote Stadt, alternating on the podium with Valentin Uryupin.
-In Munich, where a new production of Shostakóvich’s The Nose is staged at the Bayerische Staatsoper, he is part of the artistic team assisting the music director Vladimir Jurowski.
+During the last seasons he conducted prestigious orchestras such as Orchestra del Teatro Carlo Felice Genova, Orchestre Philarmonique de Monte-Carlo, Orchestra Teatro Comunale Bologna, Orchestra Teatro Regio Torino, National Orchestra of Russia, Bergen Philharmonic, Adelaide Symphony Orchestra, Sønderjyllands Symfoniorkester.
+In Munich, where a new production of Shostakovich’s The Nose was staged at the Bayerische Staatsoper, he was part of the artistic team assisting the music director Vladimir Jurowski.
+In Moscow’s Novaya Opera Theater he did a new production of Korngold’s “Die tote Stadt”, alternating on the podium with Valentin Uryupin.